Article

 What is an alien registration number?

-An Alien Registration Number (A-Number) is a unique 7- to 9-digit number assigned by the Department of Homeland Security to noncitizens in the U.S. immigration system.
-It is preceded by the letter "A" (for example, A-123456789) and stays with the person permanently.
-It appears on green cards, EADs, approval notices, and other immigration documents.
+An Alien Registration Number (A-Number) is a unique 7- to 9-digit identifier assigned by the Department of Homeland Security to noncitizens in the U.S. immigration system.
+It is preceded by the letter "A" (for example, A-123456789) and stays with the person permanently — it does not change when a document is renewed or replaced.
+It appears on green cards, EADs, approval notices, and other USCIS documents.

 Where is the alien registration number on a green card?

-The A-Number is on the front of the Permanent Resident Card (Form I-551), labeled as "USCIS#" or "Alien #."
-It is a 7- to 9-digit number starting with "A." Do not confuse it with the Document Number, which is a 13-character code on the back of the card.
-For a full breakdown, see our Green Card Number for I-9 guide.
+The A-Number is on the front of the Permanent Resident Card (Form I-551), labeled "USCIS#" or "Alien #."
+It is a 7- to 9-digit number starting with the letter "A." Do not confuse it with the Document Number, which is a 13-character code on the back of the card.
+For a full breakdown of green card numbers and Form I-9, see our Green Card Number for I-9 guide.

-Do I need an alien registration number for I-9?
+Do I need an alien registration number for Form I-9?

-What if an employee doesn't have an alien registration number?
+What if an employee does not have an alien registration number?

-Some work-authorized noncitizens do not have an A-Number.
+Some work-authorized noncitizens do not have an A-Number — particularly workers on nonimmigrant visas (H-1B, TN, L-1, etc.) who have not had an immigrant petition filed on their behalf.
 In that case, the employee selects "An alien authorized to work" in Section 1 and provides their Form I-94 Admission Number or Foreign Passport Number and Country of Issuance instead.
-The A-Number field can be left blank if the employee provides one of the other acceptable identifiers.
+The A-Number field stays blank.
+This is not an error — it is the correct procedure for employees without an A-Number.

 Need Help?

-If you have questions about alien registration numbers, USCIS numbers, or any other I-9 document question, our compliance team is here.
-We have handled hundreds of thousands of I-9s and know exactly how to resolve document questions quickly.
+If you have questions about alien registration numbers, USCIS numbers, or any other I-9 document question, our compliance team is ready.
+We have processed hundreds of thousands of I-9s and resolve document questions every day.

-Assess your organization's overall I-9 compliance risk with our free I-9 Risk Calculator.
+Not sure how your I-9 program stacks up?
+Assess your organization's compliance exposure with our free I-9 Risk Calculator.